Lee Majors: Early roles

-At age 25, Majors landed his first, although uncredited, role in Strait-Jacket (1964), as the cheating husband of a character enacted by Joan Crawford.
+Majors landed his first, although uncredited, role in Strait-Jacket (1964), in a flashback sequence as Joan Crawford's cheating husband.
 After appearing in a 1965 episode of Gunsmoke, he starred later that year as Howard White in an episode of The Alfred Hitchcock Hour, "The Monkey's Paw – A Retelling", based on the short story by W. W. Jacobs.

-Majors got his big break when he was chosen out of over 400 young actors, including Burt Reynolds, for the co-starring role of Heath Barkley in a new ABC western series, The Big Valley, which starred Barbara Stanwyck.
+Majors got his big break when he was chosen out of over 400 young actors, including Burt Reynolds, for the co-starring role of Heath Barkley in a new ABC/ Four Star Western series, The Big Valley, which starred Barbara Stanwyck.
 Also starring on the show was another newcomer, Linda Evans, who played Heath's younger sister, Audra.
-Richard Long and Peter Breck played his brothers Jarrod and Nick, respectively.
+Richard Long and Peter Breck, (who himself had previously starred in Black Saddle for Four Star) played his brothers Jarrod and Nick, respectively.
 One of Heath's frequently used expressions during the series was "Boy howdy!"
-Big Valley was an immediate hit.
 During the series, Majors co-starred in the 1968 Charlton Heston film Will Penny, for which he received an "Introducing" credit, and landed the lead role in The Ballad of Andy Crocker (1969), a made-for-television film which was first broadcast by ABC.
 The film was one of the first films to deal with the subject matter of Vietnam veterans "coming home".
-That same year, he was offered the chance to star in Midnight Cowboy (1969), but The Big Valley was renewed for another season and he was forced to decline the role (which later went to Jon Voight).
+That same year, he was offered the chance to star in Midnight Cowboy (1969), but when The Big Valley was renewed, he declined the role (which later went to Jon Voight).
 When The Big Valley was cancelled in 1969, he signed a long-term contract with Universal Studios.
-In 1970, Majors appeared in William Wyler's final movie The Liberation of L.B.
-Jones, and joined the cast of The Virginian for its final season when the show was restructured as "The Men From Shiloh" featuring four alternating leads.
+In 1970, Majors appeared in William Wyler's final film The Liberation of L.B.
+Jones, and joined the cast of The Virginian for its final season when the show was restructured as The Men from Shiloh featuring four alternating leads.
 Majors played new ranch hand Roy Tate.

 Majors was called a "blond Elvis Presley" because of his resemblance to Elvis during this period of his career.